vildealm/Project-3/README.md

 # State management

 Our team found it okay to communicate between the components without a lot of interaction with a state management instance, but in order to forfill the task requirement, we used our Apollo client for link state cache to store a variable called "Active".
 This variable lets us communicate with Filter.tsx to render the person-list again after adding a new person is added.
+This would also solve the problem of re-rendering a component without an infinite loop.

 # Testing
 Vi har hatt én brukertesting i slutten av prosjektet for å oppdage feil som vi ikke hadde fanget opp tidligere.
 I tillegg brukte også Jest for enhetstesting og Cypress til end-to-end testing.